syncfusion-content/wpf-docs/wpf/SfDiagram/Connector.md

 * If any changes made in the target thumb of the connector ,`ConnectorTargetChangedEvent` will notify the DragState, Connector Item with its old and new values.To explore about arguments, please refer to [ChangedEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/sfdiagram/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ConnectorChangedEventArgs.html) .

-* If any changes made in the segment of the connector,`ConnectorEditingEvent` will notify the DragState, Item and Thumbtype.To explore about arguments, please refer to [ConnectorEditingEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/sfdiagram/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ConnectorEditingEventArgs.html) .
+* If any changes made in the segment of the connector,`ConnectorEditingEvent` will notify the DragState, Item and ThumbType.To explore about arguments, please refer to [ConnectorEditingEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/sfdiagram/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ConnectorEditingEventArgs.html) .

 ### Straight segment editing